 Make this adorable origami bus – it’s super easy and the perfect beginner origami craft to try!
-Disclosure: this post contains affiliate links.
+For a more functional back to school craft, try this LEGO backpack I made for M. Disclosure: this post contains affiliate links.

 I made this origami school bus as part of a separate project, but decided that it deserves its own tutorial.